HolyMeekrob/elm-font-awesome-5/README.md

 versions of Font Awesome are not supported.

 ## Motivation
-Unlike other Font Awesome packages for Elm, everything in this package is strongly typed.
-That means that it is impossible to write an invalid Font Awesome element.
+Unlike other Font Awesome packages for Elm, this package exposes all of Font Awesome's features, allowing full customization of icons.
+It also prevents the possibility of writing an invalid Font Awesome element.
 Any missing or improper inputs result in a compile-time error.

 ## Examples
 ### Basic use case